Caroline Bos

 Caroline Bos (born 1959, Rotterdam) is a Dutch architect.
 She is a co-founder of UNStudio, a large award-winning architecture firm in Amsterdam.
 Bos writes, lectures and teaches architecture at various schools.
 Her architectural drawings and models are shown at museums like MoMA.

 Education

 Bos received a bachelor of arts in art history from Birkbeck, University of London in 1991.
 She later obtained a master's degree in architecture at Utrecht University in the Netherlands.
-It was in London that she first met her husband, Ben van Berkel.
+It was in London that she first met Ben van Berkel.